 Earlier, most large dairy plants in the private sector could not sustain and end up in closure.
 NDDB and Mother Dairy had control of the industry.
 Britannia tried their hands with foreign collaboration but did not succeed and have limited presence.
 Nestle, the world leader in food have many products in the market –particularly in baby food, weaning food, and other dairy products like dairy whitener and condensed milk.
 Smith Kline Beechem has its age-old product Horlicks.
 Complan from Heinz is now up for sale.
 In this sector, all players who are thriving are very old and operating for the last several decades.

 To get access to the overseas market we have to be competitive and that is possible only if we increase productivity.
-Breed improvement, feed optimization, and good management practices are the key drivers for the increased competitiveness of the dairy sector in India.
+Breed improvement, feed optimization, and good management practices are the key drivers for the increased competitiveness of the Indian dairy sector.
 Over the years breed improvement and cross-fertilization can lead to an increase in milk yield as well as extended lactation.
 Animal nutrition is undermined by feed and fodder quality and scarcity as well as lack of knowledge of the farming community.
 The large population of cattle also accounts for an estimated of 11 % of the gross greenhouse gas emissions( GHG).

 And India has the distinction of having the world’s largest cattle population.
 Hence increasing the cattle population with a low yield cannot be the solution.
 India needs a high yielding breed.
 If productivity increases and the cost of milk decreases we can become competitive and can get access to the global market for dairy products which can help also in increasing in the farmers’ income.
 In Rajasthan where we now have a Ministry for cow and it is said that there is a market for cow urine.